ricosjp/allgebra-repository-template/README.md

   - Then the `docker pull` starts.
 This will download the allgebra container, which is very large (~8GB) because it contains CUDA and Intel MKL binaries.
   - You can see the downloading log in the vscode's terminal
 - If everything goes well, a new vscode window opens with Remote Container extension.
+  - Run `nvidia-smi` to confirm the GPUs are accessible
-  - Open Terminal, and run `clang --version`
+  - Go `/examples/clang_omp_offloading`, and run `make test` to check correctly setup.